evakozanli/reportfiles/README.md

 - samples are assigned to the correct participants

-File 2: prepare data for figures // make figures names are changed to English
+File 2: prepare data for figures // make figures -- TEMPORARILY REMOVED names are changed to English

 definition of vaccinated: either 1 or 2 of the vaccination titers are available (thouroughly checked before assuming this)